-The Illinois Department of Natural Resources (IDNR) was contacted via the Ecological Compliance Assessment Tool (EcoCAT) website on 27 July 2018, for a list of Illinois State threatened and endangered species that could potentially be located in the project areas (IDNR project number: 1900917).
-The Illinois Natural Heritage Database shows that eight species may be in the vicinity of the proposed project location.
-These species include: American eel (Anguilla rostrata), Indiana bat (Myotis sodalis; see Section 3.7.2-Federally Listed Species), northern long-eared bat (Myotis septentrionalis; see Section 3.7.2-Federally Listed Species), black sandshell (Ligumia recta), butterfly mussel (Ellipsaria lineolata), and spectaclecase (Cumberlandia monodonata; see Section 3.7.2-Federally Listed Species).
+The Illinois Department of Natural Resources (IDNR) was contacted via the Ecological Compliance Assessment Tool (EcoCAT) website on 27 July 2018, updated on 22 October 2021, for a list of Illinois State threatened and endangered species that could potentially be located in the project areas (IDNR)

+project number: 2206562; alternate project number: 1900917).
+The Illinois Natural Heritage Database shows that three species may be in the vicinity of the proposed project location.
+These species include: Indiana bat (Myotis sodalis; see Section 3.7.2-Federally Listed Species), butterfly mussel (Ellipsaria lineolata), and spectaclecase (Cumberlandia monodonata; see Section 3.7.2-Federally Listed Species).